[Updated for 2021]

-As marketers plan their content marketing strategy for 2020, SEO is top-of-mind — or at least it should be!
-For advanced marketers it looks something like this: you have an SEO plan and best practices in place, you have your list of premium keywords, you’re actively blogging and your website is optimized.
+SEO remains top-of-mind as marketers plan their content marketing strategy for 2021.
+For advanced marketers it looks something like this: you have an SEO plan and best practices in place, you have your list of keywords, you’re actively blogging and your website is optimized.
 You have an on-page and off-page SEO plan.
-Your monitors are covered with dashboards from Google Analytics, an SEO ranking tool like ahrefs, Moz or SEMrush, reports from your CMS or marketing automation tool, and a few Google sheets keep your results organized to monitor your search engine rank positions.
+Your monitors are covered with dashboards from Google Analytics, an SEO ranking tool like ahrefs, Moz or SEMrush, reports from your CMS or marketing automation tool, and a few Google sheets or an advanced Databox analytics dashboard to keep your results organized to monitor your search engine rank positions.

 For most marketers the process is not as complex.
 Time is an issue and weekly tracking makes you guess, second guess, pray, cross your fingers, and read a few blogs to get the latest SEO tips, tricks and trends.
 You need to increase leads and high quality website visits.
 Your content marketing plan needs help.
 And you’re sick of seeing your competitor’s name above yours when you search your best keywords on Google.
 Sound about right?

 If you’re struggling to get to page one on Google or working tirelessly to stay there, you’re not alone.
 Very few businesses have an easy time achieving and keeping page one rankings, there are only ten sitelinks after all.
-And with the addition of Google's featured snippets, knowledge panels, image packs, videos, local packs and more, you've got your SEO hands full!
-If you’re one of the 99-percenters who struggle to get to or stay on page one — take these actionable steps, and let organic SEO take its course.
+But when you add in Google's featured snippets, knowledge panels, images, videos, local packs and more, you've got your SEO hands full...of great opportunities!

 1. Understand SEO in its simplest form.

 Strip out all the SEO tactics and think about why you’re doing what you’re doing, and more importantly, why Google is doing what it’s doing.